Reasons for Favoring the DOJ over Google

 Google Has Too Much Private and Personal Data From Users of Its Search Engines

-Some participants favored the DOJ because they believed that Google’s information gathering practices are inappropriate.
-Respondents’ privacy concerns also led to some favoring the DOJ over Google.
-They believed that Google’s data collection and use needs to be regulated.
+Some participants favored the DOJ because they believed Google’s information gathering practices are inappropriate and represented a privacy concern.
+They felt Google’s data collection and use should be regulated.